janhenriklambrechts/one-sentence-ml-papers/README.md

 # Awesome Deep Learning Papers 📰

-Feel free to browse my collection of summaries of various Deep Learning Topics, ordered by type 🗂️.
+Feel free to browse my collection of summaries of various Deep Learning Topics.
+Main difference with other repos that have summaries of DL papers is that my README includes **one sentence summaries** of every paper discussed.
+I have found this incredibly helpful to remember a paper or assess if the paper is worth reading (again).

+Ordered by topic 🗂️:

+- GANs 🖼️
+- Style Transfer 🎨
+- Data Augmentation ✨
+- Robustness 🛡️

 ## GANs 🖼️